simo7/protoc-gen-parquet/README.md

 `go_file` (bool): An additional `.go` file containing the schema as a string constant will be generated.
 It makes it easier to import a versioned schema into a Go application.

+`max_recursion` (int): An optional recursion level - a number of times the schema will repeat the same element.

+`output_messages` (string): Output semicolon-separated message objects, instead of just the ones with a table name annotation

 ## Parquet Annotations